Image

 • Promoting Child Pornography: Distributing or selling child pornography to an adult, or promoting adult pornography to a minor.

-If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in the Mexico, MO area – call Combs Waterkotte now at (314) 900-HELP or reach out to us online.
-Having an knowledgeable advocate by your side is crucial to safeguarding your reputation, your rights, and your future.
+If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in the Mexico, MO area – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
+Having an experienced advocate by your side is crucial to safeguarding your reputation, rights, and future.

 Child Pornography Defense Lawyer in Mexico, MO | Mexico, MO Criminal Defense | Combs Waterkotte

-What Are the Penalties for Child Pornography in Mexico, MO?
+What Are the Legal Ramifications for Child Pornography in Mexico, MO?

-From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
-The severity of the offense escalates to a class B felony in Mexico, MO if any of the following conditions apply:
+Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
+The offense becomes a class B felony in Mexico, MO if you:

 • Possess over 20 still images of child pornography